HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 Bottle Sterilization Method with (RO Not Available):

-1. Complete Steps 1-3 from Bottle Sterilization Method (RO Available)
+1. Complete Steps 1-3 from Bottle Sterilization Method (RO Available).
-2. Close it with the cap then wrap the top with parafilm to maintain sterility. **Shouldn't be done more than 24 hours in advance of sampling**
+2. Close it with the cap then wrap the top with parafilm to maintain sterility. **Shouldn't be done more than 24 hours in advance of sampling**.
 3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of sample water from the Niskin into the bottle; close the lid and shake vigorously.
 Dump.
 This will rid the container of residual bleach.
 Repeat process 2x (= three rinses in total).
 Water must come from the same Niskin that will be the source of the actual sample; otherwise, there will be cross-contamination.

-**Tubing and Adaptor Sterilization:**
+**Tubing and adapter Sterilization:**

-Barbed Tubing Adaptor Sterilization:
+Barbed Tubing Adapter Sterilization:

+Required to attach the peristaltic tubing to the clear tubing.
+This step can also be used for cleaning the pre-filter adapters if necessary.

-1. Place luer adaptors in a clean 50 mL Falcon tube and fill with 10% bleach.
+1. Place barbed adapters in a clean 50 mL Falcon tube and fill with 10% bleach.
-2. Allow adaptors to sit in bleach for 10 mins, shaking several times throughout.
+2. Allow adapters to sit in bleach for 10 mins, shaking several times throughout.
 3. Rinse 3x with RO water while shaking if available.
-If no RO is available, rinse individual adaptors in sample water from the Niskin or bottle 3x immediately before sampling.
+If no RO is available, rinse individual adapters in sample water from the Niskin or bottle 3x immediately before sampling.

 Tube Sterilization Method (RO Available):
 1. Prepare a 10% bleach solution in one of the buckets (6-10 L total, depending on needs).
 Then, grab two sterile buckets and fill one with RO water (6-10 L total, depending on needs).
 Leave the other sterile bucket for peristaltic tubing storage post-sterilization.